galactic-forensics/iniabu/docs/intro.rst

 is possible.

-*Note*: Not all databases mentioned here contain the solar abundances.
+*Note*: Not all databases mentioned here contain the solar abundances for every isotope.
-If an operation that you are trying to perform requires the solar abundance to be available, the result will be return as an ``np.nan``, i.e., as not a number.
+If an operation you are trying to perform encounters a solar abundance value that is not availagle in the currently loaded database, the result will be returned as an ``np.nan``, i.e., as not a number.

 Usage
 -----

+Here we give a short overview of the ``iniabu`` module.
+Please also have a look at the
+:doc:`API Reference <api/index>`.
+There,
+each module is described in detail, often with examples on how to use the specific function.

 Importing the module
 ~~~~~~~~~~~~~~~~~~~~